5 Tips for Rebuilding Your Credit After Bankruptcy

 Both retail and gas credit cards help you turn necessary expenses into a way to build credit.
 If you find yourself filling up at the pump or visiting Walmart multiple times per month, why use it to your advantage?
 Make sure to avoid getting charge cards from retail stores that are out of your price range, or that will tempt you to go on a shopping spree.

 Rebuilding your credit will take a lot of persistence and patience.
-You can visit Anthony Deluca‘s fiscal advice blog for more excellent tips on regaining your financial freedom.
 After 12 to 24 months, you should see an increase in your credit score.
 At this time, you can consider applying for an unsecured credit card to raise your score even further.